yggdrasil-network/yggdrasil-network.github.io/configuration.md

 Suppose a node has generated the address: `fd00:1111:2222:3333:4444:5555:6666:7777`.
 Then the node may also use addresses from the prefix: `fd80:1111:2222:3333::/64` (note the `fd00` changed to `fd80`, a separate `/9` is used for prefixes, but the rest of the first 64 bits are the same).

-Something like the following should be sufficient to advertise a prefix and a route to `fd00::/8` with radvd to a network attached to the `eth0` interface:
+On Linux, something like the following should be sufficient to advertise a prefix and a route to `fd00::/8` using radvd to a network attached to the `eth0` interface:

 1. Enable IPv6 forwarding (e.g. `sysctl -w net.ipv6.conf.all.forwarding=1` or add it to sysctl.conf).